dmartine/TNRIS-workshop/native/create_an_appstudio_app.md

 11. You can also view your application on your desktop before you build the binaries.
 Click [this link] (http://appstudio.arcgis.com/download.html) to download AppStudio for ArcGIS Desktop edition.

-12. Open AppStudio for ArcGIS on your desktop and click ` Sign In`.
+12. Open AppStudio for ArcGIS on your desktop and click `Sign In`.
 Click the thumbnail icon for your app and select `Yes` to download the selected app to your computer.
-After the download completes double click your app and you now have that app running in AppStudio Player.
+After the download completes double click your app and now have that app running in AppStudio Player.